kaffein/omsignal-job-offers/full-stack-software-engineer.md

 to smartphones.
 The company is at the intersection of the wearable technology, well-being and fashion markets.

-We are a well-funded startup [1] working to deliver a smart biometric shirt.
+We are a [well-funded startup][] working to deliver a smart biometric shirt.
 You can read more about our mission on [2].
 And for those who followed the US Open 2014, we are the technology behind Ralph Laurent Polo Tech [3].